tuananh/camaro/README.md

 ## 🤘 Features

 * Transform XML to JSON.
-Only take properties that you're interested in.
+    * Only take properties that you're interested in.
     * Output is a ready to use JS object.

 * Written in C++ and compiled down to WebAssembly so no compilation needed.
+    * No need to build binary whenever a new Node version released.
     * Work on all major platforms (OS X, Linux and Windows and the web).
 See Travis CI and AppVeyor build status for details.
-* No need to build binary whenever a new Node version released.
-* Scale well with multi-core processor by use of `worker_threads` pool (Node >= 12).
     * AWS Lambda friendly (or serverless in general).

+* It's pretty fast on large XML strings
-* SUPER FAST!!
-We're using [pugixml](http://pugixml.org/) underneath.
+    * We're using [pugixml](http://pugixml.org/) underneath.
 It's one of the fastest XML parser around.
+    * Scale well with multi-core processor by use of `worker_threads` pool (Node >= 12).

 * Small footprint (Zero dependencies).
 * Pretty print XML.